Greek lawmakers debate Macedonia name deal ahead of vote

-ATHENS, Greece (AP) — Greek lawmakers are debating a historic agreement aimed at normalizing relations with Macedonia in a stormy parliamentary session scheduled to culminate in a vote late Thursday.
-Opponents have announced a series of protests.
+ATHENS, Greece (AP) — Greek lawmakers began debating a historic agreement aimed at normalizing relations with Macedonia in a stormy parliamentary session Wednesday.

-Under the deal signed last year, Greece will drop its objections to Macedonia joining NATO in return for the country renaming itself North Macedonia, a longstanding demand from Greece, which argues use of the term implies territorial ambitions on its own northern province of the same name.
+Opponents have announced a series of street protests in Athens and the northern city of Thessaloniki to coincide with the debate and Thursday night’s vote.
+A protest by tens of thousands of people in Athens on Sunday turned violent, with small groups of demonstrators attacking police outside parliament, and riot police responding with heavy use of tear gas.

-But the deal, known as the Prespa Agreement after the border lake where it was signed, has met with strong opposition in both countries.
-Critics in Greece have called for demonstrations Thursday.
+The police issued a statement Wednesday defending their handling of the protest in response to criticism of heavy-handed tactics, saying officers came under “constant, intense and in many cases extremely dangerous … attacks by large groups of people” armed with metal bars, rocks, flare guns, Molotov cocktails and other objects.
+Twenty-eight policemen were injured.

-Wednesday’s plenary debate began after the deal passed through parliament’s committee on defense and foreign policy.
+Under the deal signed last year to end the decades-long dispute, Greece will drop its objections to Macedonia joining NATO in return for the country renaming itself North Macedonia, a longstanding demand from Greece, which argues use of the current name implies territorial ambitions on its own northern province of the same name.

 Most Read Nation & World Stories